top of page

 Bass/Valle Casting encourages people of all races, ages, ethnicities, abilities and gender identities to apply.

-We place casting calls in Playbill, Backstage, Actors' Equity, Show Business Weekly, and Broadway World.
+We place casting calls in Playbill, Backstage, Actors' EquitY, and Broadway World.

 AUDITION DATES: